-In the world of Christmas cookies, It really doesn’t get more dreamy than Linzers!
-But before you break out the cookie cutters and the jam, check out the rest of the recipes in our Cookie Swap.
-My mouth is already watering!
+In the world of Christmas cookies, It really doesn't get more dreamy than Linzers!
+But before you break out the cookie cutters and the jam, here are some more amazing Christmas cookie recipes to try:

 - 3 cups all-purpose flour

 - 1 cup butter (2 sticks), softened

 - 1 ½ cups sugar